 Although reports cover the incident in Russia the Anonymous hacker group is urging teens on the social media to stay away from such groups and people willingly or being forced to play this game.
 In an exclusive conversation with one of the Anonymous hacktivist, HackRead was told that:

 “We launch that operation #OpBluewhale to save all children in Europe from that dangerous game.
 Behind of that game is Russian, Romanian criminals.
-We have found all moderators of that game, and we have all information about the moderators.
+We have found all moderators of that game, and we have all the information about the moderators.
 We will destroy that game.
 We have already saved a lot of children from suicide.”

 Anonymous also shared exclusive screenshot in which they gave in-depth explaining how teens are being threatened to become the part of this game.